MarkWarneke/markwarneke.github.io/about.md

 Which is why I founded an Infrastructure as Code Frameworks, and work as an active maintainer and top contributor to open- and inner-source projects.
 For instance, did I contribute to the DevOps Dojo community, to help customers and colleagues to create multidisciplinary DevOps teams.
 The created material are now offered as [a public learning experience on the Microsoft docs for free](https://docs.microsoft.com/en-us/learn/paths/devops-dojo-white-belt-foundation/).

-I lead a few internal software development teams to create software artifacts and tools.
+Lastly, I lead a few internal software development teams to create software artifacts and tools.
 Those tools have been developed to be reused in customer deliveries or to automate internal delivery processes to improve customer delivery quality, creating value for customers quicker while reducing the cost.

 Microsoft allowed me to dig into the latest technologies.